atomicbop/oneframework/README.md

 # Changelog

+#### October 21st, 2015

+* Changed list-inline to be inline-block
+* Changed font-size from body to html for rem
+* Changed navbar line 100 to include “>”
+* Added missing font-size declaration in base button class.
+* Removed calls to defaults in partials
+* Refactored file structure for use outside of webroot

 #### October 8th, 2015 // 2.0.1

 * Updated: Moved Social Branding vars into defaults so they can be used throughout the framework
 * Fixed: Reset min-width on unordered lists within the columns of the mega menu

 #### October 2nd, 2015 // 2.0